Friday, September 4, 2015

 Up till then, we had been OK.
 Then the road suddenly stopped!
 Being a road, that is.
 Huge ruts and massive rocks block our way.
 We sat at the point of turning around, going back and finding another way.
 Meadow Lake Road on the east end of Bowman Lake looked more like a mountain goat trail than a lane travel.

-"It’s the portage that makes travelling by canoe unique." said famed paddling guru Bill Mason.
-He of course, was referring to hauling canoes through the northern woods from lake to lake.
-That's how it done in places like the BWCA.
-Canoes are inserted into lakes and streams and then carried by hand to other lakes and streams in between, while whitewater extremists have no trouble transporting kayaks up mountain canyons on their backs to attempt the first decent of waterfall.
+"It’s the portage that makes traveling by canoe unique." said famed paddling guru Bill Mason.
+He, of course, was referring to hauling canoes through the northern woods from lake to lake.
+That's how it's done in places like the BWCA.
+Canoes are inserted into lakes and streams and then carried by hand to other lakes and streams in between, while whitewater extremists have no trouble transporting kayaks up mountain canyons on their backs to attempt the first descent of the waterfall.
 The paddling is the easy part, getting to the water is always the ordeal.

 Our friend Curt Hough said it was a place we had to paddle.
 High in the Sierra Nevada Mountains, Lake Foucherie is an outdoor paradise.
 Clear water, mountain views and towering pines encompass the lake.
 A hidden and remote treasure that offers more that than just tranquil splendor, but serenity as well.
 It's so beautiful that photographer Ansel Adams might have switched to color film to photograph its grandeur.
 We gathered in my pickup with tandem kayak on top and looked forward to what naturalist John Muir described as an inexpressible delight of wading out into the grassy sun-lake when he wrote, "Feeling yourself contained on one of Nature's most sacred chambers, withdrawn from the sterner influences of the mountains, secure from all intrusion, secure from yourself, free in the universal beauty."